macward/SwiftAuthProxy/README.md

 # Swift Auth Proxy
-A tiny library that help you to create auth flows into your app.
+A tiny library that help you to structure and add authentcation to your app.

+# Usage

+This is an showcase app suing Swift Auth Proxy [Auth App](https://github.com/macward/FirebaseLogin).

-## Authentication Service
+### Authentication Service
 ```swift
 public protocol AuthenticationService {
     associatedtype T: Codable